President & Chief Executive Officer · Founding Executive

-Hrachya Vardanyan, M.D., serves as President and Chief Executive Officer of the Armenian College of Nursing & Health Sciences (ACNHS).
-He is the founding executive leader responsible for the strategic development, academic structuring, and international positioning of the institution.
+Hrachya Vardanyan, M.D., serves as President and Chief Executive Officer of the Armenian College of Nursing & Health Sciences (ACNHS) and stands as the founding executive leader responsible for the institution's strategic vision, academic structuring, and international development.
+His leadership reflects a strong commitment to educational excellence, institutional integrity, and the advancement of nursing and health sciences education through governance-driven, globally conscious academic systems.

-His academic background in medicine informs his leadership philosophy and institutional vision.
-Under his direction, ACNHS was established as a governance-driven, academically structured nursing institution emphasizing measurable outcomes, clinical competence, and regulatory transparency.
-He has overseen the development of system-based curricula, structured clinical competency models, and digital academic infrastructure designed to support international evaluation standards and professional readiness.
+As the founding executive of ACNHS, Dr. Vardanyan has played a defining role in shaping the institution as a modern, academically structured, and internationally oriented college of nursing and health sciences.
+Under his direction, ACNHS has been developed with a clear emphasis on structured governance, measurable academic outcomes, clinical competence, and regulatory transparency.
+He has overseen the creation of system-based curricula, structured clinical competency models, and digital academic infrastructure designed to support professional readiness, academic accountability, and international credential evaluation standards.

 The Armenian College of Nursing & Health Sciences operates in full accordance with the educational laws and regulatory framework of the Republic of Armenia.
-The College holds ministry-level certification and operates under the direct academic oversight structure established by the Ministry of Education, Science, Culture, and Sports of the Republic of Armenia.
-All academic programs, curricula, and institutional policies are developed and maintained in compliance with applicable national standards and applicable international best practices in nursing education.
+The College holds ministry-level certification and functions in accordance with the applicable regulatory framework established by the Ministry of Education, Science, Culture, and Sports of the Republic of Armenia.
+All academic programs, curricula, and institutional policies are developed and maintained in compliance with applicable national standards and established international best practices in nursing education.

 Academic governance at ACNHS is structured to ensure institutional accountability at every level.
 The Office of the President maintains responsibility for institutional strategy, regulatory compliance, and long-term academic planning.
 Faculty governance structures provide oversight of curriculum standards, academic policy, and assessment integrity.
 Clinical affiliate oversight ensures that supervised practice environments meet documented competency and patient safety requirements.